Glanfaloth/random-quotes/README.md

 ## About

-This is a simple flask app, giving you random jojo quotes.
+This is a simple flask app, giving you a random jojo quote each time.

 See demo here: https://jojo-quotes.herokuapp.com/